 In addition, the maximum input voltages of the other input connectors at the rear panel must not be exceeded.

-It is recommended that you use a torque wrench when screwing RF cables on the test port connectors.
+- It is recommended that you use a torque wrench when screwing RF cables on the test port connectors. - In Spectrum mode or any other application, Port 2 is used as RF INPUT 50 ohm.